Getting sued is a small business owner's worst nightmare. Here's what to do if it happens to you.

 Kelly recommended asking your lawyer to explain the litigation plan, potential exit strategies and estimated costs at different stages of the proceeding.
 You should also discuss whether it makes sense to propose alternative dispute resolution to the plaintiff.

-"[Ask about] the pros and cons to proceeding with the lawsuit," added Merlyne Jean-Louis, a New York-based attorney.
+"[Ask about] the pros and cons to proceeding with the lawsuit," added Merlyne Jean-Louis, a business and entertainment attorney at Jean-Louis Law.
 "Although you may not be at fault or have violated any laws, it is sometimes in the best interest of the business to settle."

 Your level of insurance coverage may impact your options for resolution.
 If the claim is not covered, O'Brien advised finding out approximately how much it will cost you to both defend yourself and pay the ultimate judgment should you lose the case.
 He also said that counterclaims could work in your favor.

-Regardless of what you decide, be sure to have an attorney check your response or motion before sending it to make sure you've addressed everything properly.
+Regardless of what you decide, have an attorney check your response or motion before sending it to make sure you've addressed everything properly.

 DO NOT: Ignore the suit